To view all the instructions on one page, please click the "Printer-friendly version" link above and cancel the print dialog box.

 Permanent residents, protected persons, and visa (study permit) holders must specify the date on which they received their status or visa.
 Note: in order to be eligible for the domestic OGS competition, permanent residents must have obtained their PR status by the graduate unit's deadline.

-International applicants who do not currently hold a visa should choose "No status at time of application."
-Note: you must have an approved or a valid study permit by the graduate unit’s OGS visa application deadline (or at the graduate unit’s discretion by March 31, 2017 at the latest) in order to be eligible to apply for the OGS.
+International applicants who do not currently hold a visa are not eligible for this award opportunity.
+Applicants must have an approved or a valid study permit by the graduate unit’s OGS international application deadline (or at the graduate unit’s discretion by March 31, 2019 at the latest) in order to be eligible to apply for the OGS.
+Applicants who select "Temporary resident visa/student study permit" as their status must enter the date in which their study permit was approved.
+If your study permit has not yet been approved, you will not be eligible this year for the competition.

 Current & Previous Studies